alvincjin/Niagara/README.md

 ## Batch Processing

 The batch layer streams the xml files by Spark textfile API.
-It parses the xml file line by line into a DataSet.
+Then, parses the xml file line by line into a DataSet data structure.
-Queries the dataset by either Dataset API or Spark SQL.
+Analyzes the data set by either Dataset API or Spark SQL.
-Finally, persists the dataset on HDFS in Parquet format.
+Finally, persists the request on HDFS in Parquet format.

 ### Tech Stack